Calibrating DJI Camera NDVI (Red+NIR) Images

 How To Calibrate Your Images

-In the dialog window that pops up, select your camera model from the drop-down menu.
+Select your camera model from the drop-down menu.

-Clicking the "Open" button will begin the detection of the QR code in the calibration target image.
-If the QR code is not able to be detected it will prompt you to supply another image.
 If none of the images are able to be used to detect the QR code the program will automatically use the hard-coded values we supply which are taken during a clear sunny day.
 There may be a slight inaccuracy if the hard-coded values are used so make sure to capture a few good images of the target shortly before your survey for the best results.

 Further Processing Calibrated Images